Pathashaala KFI

-Pathashaala PCFL-KFI (Palar Centre For Learning, Krishnamurti Foundation India) is a residential school situated in Kanchipuram district, Tamil Nadu, and was established in 2010.
+Pathashaala PCFL-KFI (Palar Centre For Learning, Krishnamurti Foundation India) is a residential school situated in Chengalpattu district, Tamil Nadu, and was established in 2010.
 The campus uses energy sparingly and is designed with solar energy and a windmill.
 The school has been designed as a zero-blackwater campus by the use of dry composting toilets.
 The school has about 120 students.